danieliscrazy/SensorBox/JOURNAL.md

 ### July 21st, 2025

 10:15 AM: I gave up last night.
 But I've been working for a bit and it seems that a sufficient divider is 100K and 200K (2 100K resistors because that's all I have).
 So next step is to try out the MQ2.
 Heard it takes a bit to warm up so I'll give it that.
 It also smells a bit when I turn it on, but apparently that's because it's powered by a heating element and I haven't used it before. _Technically_ you're supposed to give it about 3 days to warm up completely, but I don't have that kind of time unfortunately.
 Will give it a little bit though.

+12:00 PM: So I've gotten it working... on an Arduino Mega 2560.
+My voltage divider doesn't seem to be working right.
+I feel like maybe I could risk it with just hooking the MQ2 directly up to the Pi Pico, because I don't think it's gonna get all the way to 5V, but I don't think I should.
+There's one, extremely janky option I can think of, which would be using a Raspberry Pi Zero instead of a Pico, and using an OTG cable do serial communication.
+Actually, wait, I just checked Amazon, there's a level shifter that should arrive by tomorrow!
+I'll order that and get it tomorrow, and for now I'll work on other stuff.